 Net worth: $70 million

 The Swedish royal family is among the wealthiest in Europe.
 King Carl XVI took the crown in 1973 when he was just 27.
 He’s been married to Queen Silvia since 1976, and they have three children.
 His net worth is $70 million, per Celebrity Net Worth.

 Funds for the king’s official duties are covered by the Court Administration and have a $7 million budget in 2022.
-The Palace Administration, including the Office of the Governor of the Royal Palaces and the Royal Collections, receive about $6.2 million annually.
+The Palace Administration, including the Office of the Governor of the Royal Palaces and the Royal Collections, receives about $6.2 million annually.

 The royal family’s net worth includes private ownership of Solliden Palace, a summer home on the Baltic island of Oland.
 The family also leases their country residence of Stenhammar Castle from the state government.

 Net worth: $200 million

 She is now known as Her Royal Highness Princess Beatrix, but Queen Beatrix served the Netherlands for 33 years before abdicating the throne after 33 years in 2013.
 Still, to this day, her wealth is estimated to be $200 million by Celebrity Net Worth.
 The budget for the current monarch of the Netherlands, King Willem-Alexander, was $48 million in 2022, the NL Times reported.